College Credit Plus

 Honors classes: Dual credit students are not permitted to take Honors courses.

 Remedial classes: Dual credit students are not permitted to take remedial or developmental courses.
 Classes must be in the 1000 level or higher.
-If dual credit students want to take an English class, they must be 16 years old and have a 20 on the English portion of the ACT or a 3.0 GPA in order to take ENGL 1110.

 Class attendance: Students are required to attend all class sessions.
 Professors should be contacted if you are going to miss a class.
 If your absence will be extended, contact your Success Coach as well as your professor.
 Keep in mind that if your high school is not in session because of conferences, fog/snow days, spring break, etc., The University of Toledo will still be open.
 You are expected to attend your UT classes on those days.